 I am often asked about handwriting and fine motor skills from other moms, in particular homeschooling moms.
 Handwriting can be a daunting subject to teach much like reading may be for some (or in my case, Math).

 Understanding that handwriting is more than just how to hold a pencil or print neatly will help you in teaching handwriting in your homeschool.

 As a Certified Occupational Therapy Assistant, I worked with handwriting issues a lot when I was in the public school setting.
 I have since come to stay at home with my daughter, but giving parents resources and education on handwriting has become a passion of mine.
 If you have been around the blog for a little while, you will see that I write about handwriting and fine motor skills a lot.

 Teaching Handwriting in Preschool

 After you feel you have a good understanding of what your child developmentally can do then you can base your activities and homeschool around those milestones.
 That is why I actually developed my first ebook, Basic Shapes for Beginners.
 It is a hands-on approach to teaching handwriting for preschoolers.
-Pre-writing lines or strokes are the precursor to handwriting.
-They also develop in a specific, age appropriate pattern:
+Pre-writing lines or strokes are the precursors to handwriting.
+They also develop in a specific, age-appropriate pattern:

 - Vertical Lines– (Age 2 imitates, age 3 copies/masters)